Skip to content

 The development loop

-2. Edit client code — see changes instantly via HMR
+2. Edit client code — see changes instantly via Vite HMR

-4. Trigger events in Bkper — your local handler receives them via the tunnel
+4. Trigger events in Bkper — your local Worker receives them at /events via the tunnel

 5. Check the activity stream in Bkper to see handler responses